xiaoxx970/chatgpt-in-terminal/README.md

 - `/save [filename_or_path]`: Save the chat history to the specified JSON file

-  > If no filename or path is provided, the default filename `chat_history_YEAR-MONTH-DAY_HOUR,MINUTE,SECOND.json` is prompted on input.
+  > If no filename or path is provided, the client will generate one, and if generation fails, the filename `chat_history_YEAR-MONTH-DAY_HOUR,MINUTE,SECOND.json` is suggested on input.

 - `/system [new_prompt]`: Modify the system prompt